MatthewMarinets/ap_sc2_guide/wol_locations.md

 ### Tips
 * The Nerazim Dark Templar you rescue can use Shadow Fury to snipe cannons from outside their detection range
+* L80ETC is occasionally seen flying his spaceship in the background of the mission

 ## The Devil's Playground
 <img src="images/devils_playground.svg" style="background-image: url(images/raw/devils_playground.png?raw=true); background-size: 100% auto">